Mon district

 Mon district (/ˈmɒn/) is a district of Nagaland, a state in India.
-It is the third-largest district in Nagaland in terms of area.
+It is the second-largest district in Nagaland in terms of area.
 The district has a population of 250,260 people.
 Mon Town is the headquarters of the district.

 History

-After independence in 1947, Tuensang was created as a separate administrative centre and in 1952, it became a sub-division of North-East Frontier Agency (NEFA) under a separate Assistant Political Officer.
-Later, in 1957, the Tuensang subdivision was bifurcated from North-East Frontier Agency and merged into the Naga Hills-Tuensang Area along with three Districts of Kohima, Mokokchung and Tuensang.
+After India's independence in 1947, Tuensang was created as a separate administrative centre and in 1952, it became a sub-division of North-East Frontier Agency (NEFA) under a separate Assistant Political Officer.
+In 1957, the Tuensang subdivision was bifurcated from North-East Frontier Agency and merged into the Naga Hills-Tuensang Area along with three Districts of Kohima, Mokokchung and Tuensang.
 The present Mon District was carved out of the erstwhile Tuensang District in 1973.
 The name Mon originates from its district headquarters.
-Till 1971, the present Mon District was a subdivision of Tuensang District.
+Till 1971, the area presently constituting Mon District was a subdivision of Tuensang District.

 Geography

 Mon District is the northernmost district of Nagaland.
 It is surrounded by the state of Arunachal Pradesh to its north, Assam to its west, Myanmar to its east, Longleng District to its south-west and Tuensang District to its south.
 The town of Mon is its district headquarters.